loopwerk/loopwerk.io/content/articles/2024-10-02-django-settings.md

 }
 ```

-The difference with `django-environ` is that this solution doesn’t try to parse the values in the `.env` file at all, it doesn’t try to turn them into the right type (like a boolean for `DEBUG`), it’s just a “dumb” solution to read environment variables - no magic and thus less stuff to break.
-I’m a big fan of these two small packages that both do one small thing, and do it well.
-All that `python-dotenv` does is read the `.env` file, and makes those values available to Python’s built-in `os` module, so that you can read them using `os.getenv`.
+The difference with `django-environ` is that this solution doesn't try to parse the values in the `.env` file at all, it doesn't try to turn them into the right type (like a boolean for `DEBUG`), it's just a "dumb" solution to read environment variables - no magic and thus less stuff to break.
+I'm a big fan of these two small packages that both do one small thing, and do it well.
+All that `python-dotenv` does is read the `.env` file, and makes those values available to Python's built-in `os` module, so that you can read them using `os.getenv`.
 And `dj-database-url` simply parses a database URL like `postgres://mydatabase:password@localhost:5432/mydatabase` into the config format that Django expects.

 I really feel that `django-environ` was trying to do too much magic and it was breaking stuff as a result.
 That issue that I linked to above has been open since February without any official replies.
 And while a fix has been committed, no release has been made.
-It doesn’t make me trust `django-environ` anymore.
+It doesn't make me trust `django-environ` anymore.